abhijeet-singh800/abhijeet-singh800/README.md

 ---

-People around me know me as a jolly guy who is passionate about new technologies.:computer:<br/>
-I love to learn new thing and looking for new friends, will be happy to hear your side of things.Existing on :earth_africa: since 2003<br/>
+- Currently juggling my collage assignments with my intrests and sleep.<br/>
+- Was introduced to Linux in 2017 and it got hooked and now I spend my afternoons tinkering with my operating system.<br/>
+- Now I am looking for way to contribute back to the Open Source Community and making the things we use a little better everyday.<br/>
-If you need contributors for repos based on the technologies listed below, I will be more than happy to help. <br/>
+- If you need contributors for repos based on the technologies listed below, I will be more than happy to help. <br/>

 #### Technologies